Sexism in the IT industry

 Although some of the most influential positions in the tech scene - such as Facebook (Sheryl Sandberg), Yahoo (Marissa Mayer) or Youtube (Susan Wojcicki) are occupied by women, the scene is always talked about sexism and discrimination:

-There is about the Fall Ellen Pao, which sued its former employer, the venture capital donor Kleiner Perkins Caufield & Byers, for sexual discrimination.
+There is about the Case Ellen Paowho sued her former employer, venture capitalist Kleiner Perkins Caufield and Byers, for sexual discrimination.

 From Ellen Pao to Jacob Appelbaum

 There is the escort scandal at the latest NOAH Conference at the beginning of June in Berlin: The NOAH is considered the sign of the German digital scene.
 At the evening party, however, they apparently tried to get through the low proportion of women among speakers and participants Employees of an escort service to lift.